 train to Malpensa and fly home to London.

-The Quo Vadis had its faults but at least it was clean, but
+The Quo Vadis had its faults it was at least clean, spotless in fact, but

 I wouldn’t stay there again because of its location.
-Yes, around 15 minutes on
+Yes, only around 15 minutes on

 foot from the train station, but in a